TERMS OF BUSINESS STATEMENT AS OF 22/11/2022

-We are remunerated by commission for the advice we provide on our insurance based investment products
+We are remunerated by commission and other payments from product producers on the completion of business for the advice we provide on our insurance based investment products.

 We provide life assurance and pensions on a fair and personal analysis basis i.e. providing services on the basis of a sufficiently large number of contracts and product producers available in the market to enable us to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet your needs.

 We will provide assistance to you for any queries you may have in relation to the policies or in the event of a claim during the life of the policy and we will explain to you the various restrictions, conditions and exclusions attached to your policy.
 However, it is your responsibility to read the policy documents, literature and brochures to ensure that you understand the nature of the policy cover; particularly in relation to PHI and serious illness policies.

 Specifically on the subject of permanent health insurance policies we will explain to you; a) the meaning of disability as defined in the policy; b) the benefits available under the policy; c) the general exclusions that apply to the policy; and d) the reductions applied to the benefit where there are disability payments from other sources.

 For a serious illness policy, we will explain clearly to you the restrictions, conditions and general exclusions that attach to that policy.

 We provide advice on and arrange products from the following ranges: Household, Motor (including Commercial & Fleet), Material Damage, Business Interruption, Public, Products and Employers Liability, Professional Indemnity, Clinical Trials, Medical Malpractice, libel & Slander, product recall, latent defect, Specialty, Legal Contingency, Marine.

 provide general insurance on a fair and personal analysis basis (providing